CMakePP/CMinx/paper.md

 language, and CMake modules in particular.
 Since most of CMinx's intended audience is comprised of C/C++ developers, CMinx is designed to operate similar to Doxygen [@doxygen], the *de facto* C/C++ API documentation tool.
-Specifically, developers annotate their CMake source with documentation comments (traditional CMake block comments, starting with an extra "`[`" character).
+Specifically, developers annotate their CMake source with "documentation" comments, which are traditional CMake block comments starting with an extra "`[`" character.
 The documentation comments, written in reST [@rest], describe to the reader how the functions, parameters, and variables should be used.
 Running CMinx on the annotated source code generates reST files containing the API documentation.
 The reST files can then be converted into static